 Fatty and unhealthy food items may be in your fridge right now!
 Take out these sinful foods and replace them with healthier options listed above.
 In time – and if you can sustain this good habit – you can see yourself with less fat around your waist and an overall better health.

 Emotional eating is a problem for many people in this world, so you’re not alone in this.
 If you want to change something, you have to learn what makes you seek comfort in food and then try to take steps to prevent yourself from that habit.

-Remember that you need to take care of this problem as soon as you can.
+Remember that you need to take care of your emotional eating as soon as you can, through reaching the REAL problem, and the emotions you are trying to process.
 It will be easier for you to escape the emotional eating cycle when you recognize your symptoms fast and do something about it.